If you’re on the hunt for a car with an expansive and innovative infotainment system, then Audi MMI (or “Multimedia Interface”) won’t disappoint.

-On top-end vehicles like the Audi A6 and Audi A8 you’ll find touchscreen panels seamlessly integrated into the piano black centre console.
+On top-end vehicles like the Audi A6 range and A8 Saloon you’ll find touchscreen panels seamlessly integrated into the piano black centre console.
 This setup is what Audi likes to call “MMI Touch”.
 Upon starting the engine, the touchscreen buttons will illuminate, providing haptic feedback so you don’t have to take your eyes off the road to operate them.

 While this can get a little fiddly when driving at speed, there is plenty of customisation available.
 You can add shortcuts to easily access your favourite contacts or radio station, for example.

 The driver’s binnacle, once home to an assortment of analogue odometers, speedometers and rev counters, has undergone a full digital transformation.

 Audi initially incorporated hybrid digital and analogue dials before moving to a 3.5 inch central digital screen.
 In newer and higher end models however, this has been replaced by a full colour digital display known as the Audi Virtual Cockpit.

 The Virtual Cockpit gives the driver sightline access to everything from fuel and range status to music, contacts and the onboard navigation system.
 In most Audi models, the Virtual Cockpit serves as an additional screen, complementing a large central display.
 However, as the 2015 Audi TT range demonstrates, the Virtual Cockpit all but does away with the need for this central display, allowing for a more minimalist dashboard design.

 As standard, this display will show you digitised speed and RPMdials, but with a click of a button (neatly located on the steering wheel) you can adjust the size of these to make room for other information.